samjain2907/Personal-Website/README.md

 2. Make some good changes to it.

-3. Then make a direct pull request with adding a screenshot of new changes.
+3. Then make a direct pull request by adding a screenshot of new changes.